William Strong (Supreme Court justice): United States Supreme Court

 In December 1869, Justice Robert C. Grier announced his intention to retire from the United States Supreme Court effective February 1, 1870.
 President Ulysses S. Grant was heavily lobbied to nominate former Secretary of War Edwin Stanton.
 Stanton was nominated, and confirmed by the United States Senate on December 20, 1869, but he died just four days later without having served on the Court.
 After Grier retired, Grant nominated Strong to succeed him.
 He was confirmed by the Senate on February 18, 1870, and was sworn in on March 14, 1870.

-Strong ruled for states rights and against the Civil Rights Act of 1866, which had allowed African Americans to testify against Whites, in Bylew v.
+Strong ruled for states rights and against the Civil Rights Act of 1866, which had allowed African Americans to testify against Whites, in Blyew v.
 United States.
 In United States v.
 Given, 25 F. Cas.
 1324 (C.C.D.
 Del.
 1873), Strong, riding on circuit, upheld an indictment under the Enforcement Act of 1870 when election officials prevented black Americans from voting.
 Strong held that the Reconstruction Amendments allowed Congress to enact legislation punishing private individuals when a state failed to protect constitutional rights.
 Strong wrote the opinion for an early equal protection case in Strauder v.
 West Virginia, 100 U.S. 303 (1879).